Congratulations to our PhD student, Tamar Dreifuss, for winning the 2018 Biomedical Engineering award for outstanding students!

 We met with our collaborator, Prof. Zhuang Liu, of the Institute of Functional Nano & Soft Materials (FUNSOM), Soochow University.
 Thank you for your warm hospitality, and anticipating a fruitful collaboration!

-Our newest study was featured on the cover of Head and Neck.
+Our recent study was featured on the cover of Head and Neck.

 The paper, entitled 'Cisplatin-conjugated gold nanoparticles as a theranostic agent for head and neck cancer', can be found in the Publications section, and at DOI: 10.1002/hed.24935.

 Warm congratulations, Rachela, for winning the Leon and Maria Taubenblatt Prize for Excellence in Medical Research, 2017!
+The prize is for research on theranostic nanoparticles for future personalized medicine.
 Your whole team is very proud!

 Tal-Shachar won a scholarship for use of gold nanoparticles as unique immunotherapeutics.
 Mariana won a scholarship for study of nanoscale barcodes for the identification of biological processes within the body.